tdiesler/wildfly-camel/archetypes/archetype-cdi/src/main/resources/archetype-resources/README.md

 Getting started
 ---------------

-1. Install the WildFly Camel subsystem distribution on your application server
+1. Install JBoss Fuse on your application server

 2. Configure a $JBOSS_HOME environment variable to point at your application server installation directory